 Interlagos wants to secure F1 future through to 2020 11 July, 2013 Start of the 2012 Brazilian GP Brazilian GP organisers at Interlagos have moved a step closer to securing the venue’s future on the Formula 1 calendar.
 Earlier this year, the future of the Brazilian Grand Prix came into doubt when Formula 1 supremo Bernie Ecclestone said the venue in Sao Paulo must be upgraded.
 But those fears eased when Ecclestone confirmed city mayor Fernando Haddad had written him a letter “and he’s guaranteed to revamp the whole facilities there”.
 It was said a new contract through 2020 would then be signed.
 Now, O Estado de S.Paulo newspaper is reporting that the city has indeed opened up bids for the construction of an all-new three-storey pit and paddock complex and revisions to the layout, to be ready for 2015.
 The report said Sao Paulo is paying for the project through an agreement with the tourism ministry, aimed at “maintaining Formula 1 in Brazil and in the city of Sao Paulo”, according to spokesman Nunzio Briguglio.
-(GMM) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GMM) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.